skipperr254/data_structures_in_c/README.md

 Function declaration --> declaration statement that identifies the function's name, list of arguments that it accepts and the type of data that it returns.
 Function definition --> consists of a function header that identifies the function, followed by the body of the function containing the executable code of the function.

+### Pointers
+Dereferencing a pointer --> refering to the value stored in the location pointed by the pointer